DeanDodds/milestoneprojectone/README.md

    * ### Typography
      *  Montserrat is the main font used for all headers with a sans serif fallback.
-     *  Lora is the font used for the main text through out the website this also as a sans serif fallback.
+     *  Lora is the font used for the main text throughout the website this also as a sans serif fallback.
 I used this to compliment the montserrat font.

    * ### Imagery

       ### Home Page
        - 1 x Hero image
-       - 1 x image in about section
+       - 1 x image in About Section
-       - 3 x images in Showcase feature
+       - 3 x images in Showcase Feature

       ### Video and Music Page
        - 4 x images